Codecademy/docs/content/python/concepts/built-in-functions/terms/reversed/reversed.md

 ---
 Title: 'reversed()'
-Description: 'Takes in an iterator object, such as a list or string, and returns a reversed iterator object.'
+Description: 'Takes in an iterable object, such as a list, string, or a tuple and returns a reversed iterator object.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'